cdeln/doctest/CONTRIBUTING.md

 Any issue that does not follow this will be marked as `incomplete/needs-MRE`.
 After you have filed the bug report, someone will have a look at it.
 This might take some time, so please be patient.
 If the issue is still unclear, someone will ask for clarifications and the issue will be marked as `incomplete/needs-clarification`.
-Once the bug report is proper, it will be marked as `type/bug`.
+Once the bug report is proper, it will be marked as `type/bug` and considered for fixing.
+If you decide to fix it, make a note in the issue and proceed to make a [pull requests](#pull-request).

 ## Feature proposals
 Do you have an idea on how to make an improvement to the project?
 Awesome!
-There are many ways to improve it, such as writing documentation to actual library features.
+There are many ways to improve it, such as writing documentation to adding actual library features.
 However, keep the following things in mind

-- Checkout on the `dev` branch to ensure the feature has not been implemented already.
+- Checkout on the `dev` branch to ensure the feature has not been implemented already
 - There have been many feature requests over the years.
-Please read through existing issues to see if your idea has been discussed before.
+Please read through existing issues to see if your idea has been discussed before, and if you find it join that thread.
+  If your proposal has been discussed before it will be marked as a `wontfix/duplicate`.
 - Doctest is a mature library.
 Any **change** is likely to break it for someone, so this should be considered very carefully, and will most likely be rejected or postponed for a very distant 3.xx version.
 - Any **addition** to the library needs to be clearly motivated.
-Submitting the proposal with a motivation of "it would be nice to have" is not motivating enough.
+Submitting the proposal with a motivation of "it would be nice to have" is not motivating enough
-  Please provide a clear example with code showing real usage of the feature (and not just a dummy example), and explain how it is useful in clear text.
+  Please provide a clear example with code showing real usage of the feature (and not just a dummy example), and explain how it is useful in clear text
   An issue which is considered unmotivated will be marked as `incomplete/needs-motivation`.

 Once the feature proposal is proper, it will be marked as `type/feature-proposal`.

-If the feature proposal is accepted, please proceed to make a [pull request](#pull-request).
+If the feature proposal is accepted, please proceed to make a [pull requests](#pull-request).

 ## Improving the documentation
 Improving the docs is always appreciated.